Tony Grant (English footballer)

-Anthony James Grant (born 14 November 1974) is an English football coach and former professional player.
+Anthony James Grant (born 14 November 1974) is an English football coach and former player, he is the assistant head coach of EFL League One club Forest Green Rovers.

 A midfielder, he began his career with Premier League club Everton in 1993 and went on to play for Swindon Town, Tranmere Rovers, Manchester City, West Bromwich Albion, Burnley, Crewe Alexandra, Accrington Stanley and Chester City.
 He was capped once by England U21.

 After retiring from playing in 2008, Grant has coached at a variety of clubs and as of 2023 is assistant manager at League One side Forest Green Rovers.

 Playing career

 Everton

 Tony Grant signed as a trainee for Everton.
 He made his debut for 'The Toffees' two years later in a 1–0 defeat at Manchester City in December 1993.
 He started as Everton won the 1995 FA Charity Shield.
-He bagged his first league goal at Middlesbrough in March 1996.
-In January 1996, Grant signed for Swindon Town on loan, where he played three games for 'The Robins', scoring one goal.
+He scored his first league goal at Middlesbrough in March 1996.
+In January 1996, Grant signed for Swindon Town on loan; he played three games for 'The Robins', scoring one goal.
 Three years later, Grant was loaned out again, this time to Tranmere Rovers where he played eight games for them and scored one goal.
-His goal came in Tranmere's 2–0 win over Oxford in the League Cup (Steve Yates getting the opener for Rovers).
-Tranmere would go on to reach the final of the League Cup that season, by which time Grant had returned to Everton.
+His goal came in Tranmere's 2–0 win over Oxford United in the League Cup (Steve Yates getting the opener for Rovers).
+Tranmere reached the final of the League Cup that season, by which time Grant had returned to Everton.
 Grant's second and final league goal for Everton came in a 2–2 draw at Barnsley in February 1998.

 Manchester City

-On Christmas Eve, December 1999, Tony Grant signed for Manchester City for a fee of £450,000.
-Grant made his debut for City in the 2–0 win over West Brom, but during his time at City he never scored.
+On Christmas Eve, December 1999, Grant signed for Manchester City for a fee of £450,000.
+He made his debut for City in the 2–0 win over West Bromwich Albion, but during his time at City he never scored.
 Grant was then loaned out to West Bromwich Albion in December 2000, where he played five games for 'The Baggies'.